 Because spiraea are so easy and lovely, we added an arching variety, Spiraea nipponica ‘Snowmound,’ along the stream.
 The one-gallon youngster should flourish in years to come to resemble this specimen from Crocus Nursery in the UK:

 I’ve always been an admirer of flowering quince, Chaenomeles speciosa, yet have never grown one.
 In particular I’ve oohed and aahed over unusual varieties.
 Thanks to Joy Creek Nursery, I was able to purchase two young ‘Toyo Nishiki’ plants by mail, and they have a new home along the stream.
 Last year we lost a couple of trees in this area due to high winds and have been taking our time selecting lower-growing alternatives in the windswept location.
-The quince bushes will grow to be 8′ x 8′ and fill this area beautifully with red, white and pink blossoms within clusters in late winter.
+The quince bushes will grow to be 8′ x 8′ and fill this area beautifully with red, white and pink blossoms within clusters in early spring.
 What a pleasure it will be to bring cuttings indoors, especially since this variety is thornless.
 First photo shows our babies prior to planting and second is from a site called The Lovely Plants:

 Lupine Hill, shown in May 2014, is in danger of being overrun by weeds, so I’m out there frequently with trowel in hand.